Mercury Cougar: Chassis

 The 1999 Cougar shared the Ford CDW27 world-car platform introduced by the Ford Contour/Mercury Mystique.
 The first front-wheel drive Cougar was designed with a fully independent multilink suspension.

 The 1999–2002 Cougars were available with two engine options, the 2.0 L Zetec straight-4 engine with 125 hp, and the 2.5 L Duratec V6 with 170 hp.
 Also, two transaxle options were available: the manual Ford MTX-75 transmission or the automatic Ford CD4E transmission (available in the US with either engine, although the I4/automatic combination was extremely rare; supposedly only 500 Cougars were built with the I4/auto).

-"Sport Package" models of the V6 featured four-wheel vented disc brakes (from the Contour SVT), 16-inch alloy wheels, and the speed governor removed.
+"Sport Package" models of the V6 featured four-wheel vented disc brakes (from the Contour SVT), 16-inch alloy wheels, fog lights, and the speed governor raised, not removed; contrary to popular belief.
 While this was considered attainable given enough road, the automatic transmission version could not reach this speed without significant engine modification.
 However, the manual transmission version of the car, when given enough road, was capable of reaching speeds of around 145.
 Without the sport package, the speed governor was set at 115 mi/h due to the H-rated tires with which the car was equipped.

 Ford also prepared two high-performance concept-only versions; one dubbed the "Eliminator", which was a supercharged version built with aftermarket available parts, and the other the "Cougar S", which featured new bodywork, all-wheel drive, and a 3.0 L Duratec engine.

 A high-performance Cougar S (not to be confused with the concept) was discussed in the press, which was essentially a Cougar with a Contour SVT engine; however, this version never made it into production.
 It was also to be sold in Europe as the Ford Cougar ST200.